-One thing you can do to attract hummingbirds into your yard is to plant flowering shrubs, trees, and native flowers that'll produce a lot of nectar.
-Red, tubular flowers are usually the best choice here.
+One thing you can do to attract hummingbirds into your yard is to plant flowering shrubs, trees, and native flowers that will produce a lot of nectar.
+Red tubular flowers are usually the best choice here.
 There are many flowers that are particularly attractive to hummingbirds, including the following:

 Aside from flowers, you should do other things to make your yard or garden a place that hummingbirds will like.
 You can provide perches so that hummingbirds are able to defend their favorite feeding areas.
 Most hummingbirds are very territorial, and they’ll use a perch as a lookout point for intruding animals; perches will also help them feel more comfortable in the area so that they stay nearby and continue to feed there.

 Top Tip: To discover the best flowers to attract hummingbirds to your yard and how to grow them, read this interesting article.
 Discover the 8 best hummingbird feeders here, and, as a bonus, find out what they love the most!